majakudlicka/TV-series-browsing-app/README.md

 ## How to launch the app

-1. Clone the repo and navigate into the folder my-app/src/server folder
+1. Clone the repo and navigate into the my-app/src/server folder
 2. Run 'npm i' command
 3. Run 'npm start' command (starts Express server)
 4. Naviagte into the root folder